AneeshaIyer/Memory_Game/README.md

 - **Classic 4×4 memory grid** with shuffled emoji cards
 - **Move counter** to track your performance
-- **Instant feedback**: matches highlight in green, mismathces return to closedcards
+- **Instant feedback**: matches highlight in green, mismatches return to closed cards
 - **End screen** showing your total moves
 - **Replayable** with a **Play Again** button
 - Beginner-friendly **Python & Tkinter code**, easy to read and modify